moliver28/research-handbook/content/handbook/business-technology/data-team/platform/tableau/_index.md

         - etc.
     - Publish X certified data sources for critical domain areas that require single-source-of-truth data sources
     - Support functional teams in repointing and/or archive X dashboards to leverage those certified data sources
-    - Archive X unused dashboards, and increase the average user views per dashboard by Y as a byproduct of archiving unused dashboards
-    - Publish X dashboards from Development to Production
 - FY25-Q4 - Achieve the following targets (specific numbers will be updated in Q3)
     - Refresh assessment of Tableau environment and quantative metrics for Tableau health
     - Iterate on the BI Enablement charter
-    - Accelerate data source creation with support from Functional Analytics teams, publishing X certified data sources
+    - Accelerate certified data source creation with support from Functional Analytics teams, publishing X certified data sources
     - Repoint and/or archive X dashboards to leverage certified data sources
     - Archive X unused dashboards, and increase the average user views per dashboard by Y as a byproduct of archiving unused dashboards
-    - Publish X dashboards from Development to Production

 ## Governance Model